GeorgiosChrysogonidis/Thesis-model/README.md

 More specifically, this repository contains:

 1. The files 'data' and 'embeddings' that include all the datasets and the embeddings needed to run the model.
+Due to the limitation in uploading files more than 25MB, the big files containing the whole datasets, without the splits, that are needed for word embeddings generation are omitted.
+Nonethess, if needed, you can contact me to share those files in a different way.

 2. The ipynb notebook named as 'Thesis_model.ipynb' that contains the final model architecture of the thesis.